 I Am Peace A Book of Mindfulness by Susan Verde, illustrated by Peter H. Reynolds

 This is the goal — to feel the ground, take a deep breath, to be still, to say what you feel, and so on.
 Reading this book shows kids what mindfulness is.
 It truly is peace.
 Reynolds’ whimsical watercolor illustrations make the concepts visually appealing and accessible.

 Wilfrid Gordon MacDonald Partridge by Mem Fox, illustrated by Julie Vivas

-I love this story so much — and used it frequently in the classroom.
+I love this story so much — and read it aloud frequently in my classroom.
 This little boy exemplifies kindness!
 He learns his friend, “Miss Nancy,” is losing her memory.
 He tries to figure out what a memory is and how he can help her remember.

-I Will Fight Monsters for You by Santi Balmes, illustrates by Lyona
+I Will Fight Monsters for You by Santi Balmes, illustrated by Lyona